quasel/pods-dev-vvv/readme.md

 This is an [auto-sitesetup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for developing pods or a custom website using pods.

+If you use PhpStorm take a look at  [HowTo Configure Debug & PHPUnit](https://github.com/quasel/pods-dev-vvv/blob/master/phpunit.md) for really easy steps to start using debugging (awesome!)

 ## To get started:

 Important: The Database `wordpress_<directory>` gets deleted on install/reset ( any special characters are removed from the Folder Name )